leelabcnbc/cdttable/docs/common_intermediate_format.rst

 .. todo:: enforce all the constraints in the actual code, and test that shuffling indeed works.

 To use ``cdttable``, the user must present their spiking neural data in a particular format called Common Intermediate Format (CIF).
-The spiking neural data for N trials must be a MATLAB ``struct`` with the following fields.
+The spiking neural data for N trials and M spikes must be a MATLAB ``struct`` with the following fields.

 ``event_codes``